-1.1 Neighbourhood Development Plans are a new type of planning document.
+- 1.1 Neighbourhood Development Plans are a new type of planning document.
 They are part of the government's new approach to planning, introduced by the Localism Act 2011, which aims to give local people a bigger say in what happens in their area.
 The Plan will give additional guidance to those wishing to submit planning applications within the Plan area.
-Once adopted, it will influence planning decisions made by the South Downs National Park Authority (SDNPA) and also inform the work of other public bodies such as West Sussex County Council, Arun District Council, and government agencies.
+Once adopted, it will influence planning decisions made by the South Downs National Park Authority (SDNPA) and also inform the work of other public bodies such as West Sussex County Council, Arun District Council, and government agencies. - 1.2 This draft of the Patching Neighbourhood Development Plan was agreed for formal submission to SDNPA at an ordinary meeting of the parish council on 23 February 2017, under regulation 15 of the Neighbourhood Planning (General) Regulations 2012.
+It follows extensive consultation on a draft plan during August and September 2016 and careful consideration of all the views received at that time.
+This consideration resulted in a number of changes to the plan.
+The views received and the changes made are detailed in the Consultation Statement which has also been submitted to SDNPA. - 1.3 Submission to SDNPA will begin the formal statutory stages leading up to its final approval and adoption.

-1.2 This is the current (pre-submission) draft of the Patching Neighbourhood Development Plan.
-We are now seeking views on it from local people, businesses and landowners in the parish, and from a range of organisations who have an interest in Patching (such as the National Park Authority, other local authorities, utility companies, government agencies, environmental and business organisations).

-The consultation period runs for eight weeks from 1 August to 26 September 2016.

-1.3 We are keen to hear what people have to say before we submit the Neighbourhood Development Plan to the local planning authority (the SDNPA).We can make further changes to the plan in the light of the views we receive at this stage.

-1.4 Submission to SDNPA will begin the formal statutory stages leading up to its final approval and adoption.
 These stages will involve further public consultation, examination by an independent inspector, and a local referendum in the parish (where the plan must achieve a simple majority of votes cast to proceed to adoption).
-Further changes to the plan may result from this process.

-How To Give Your Views On The Plan

-It is important that we have your views in writing so that we can consider them carefully and so that they are on the record for later stages of the Plan.

-You can either :

-- write by letter to Patching Parish Council (Neighbourhood Plan Comments) c/o 1 Church Farm Close, Patching, West Sussex BN13 3FA - or send an e-mail to patchingpc@gmail.com to reach us no later than Monday 26 September 2016.

-1.5 This Plan looks ahead to 2032 (to coincide with the horizon date of the new South Downs National Park Local Plan).
+Further changes to the plan may result from this process. - 1.4 This Plan looks ahead to 2032 (to coincide with the horizon date of the new South Downs Local Plan).
 It sets out our vision for the future of the parish and the objectives by which we hope to deliver this vision.
-For the most part, this will be through planning policies which seek to:

-- promote and control new development in the parish; - make sure that any new development is well-designed and in harmony with the character and appearance of the area; - safeguard and improve local community facilities, and those features of local culture, built heritage and the natural environment that make Patching such a special place;

-but we also look beyond the planning system to other community action which will help us deliver our objectives and complement the planning policies.
+For the most part, this will be through planning policies which seek to: - promote and control new development in the parish - make sure that any new development is well-designed and in harmony with the character and appearance of the area - safeguard and improve local community facilities, and those features of local culture, built heritage and the natural environment that make Patching such a special place, but we also look beyond the planning system to other community action which will help us deliver our objectives and complement the planning policies.

+Where to find our Neighbourhood Plan

+Plan documents available online at: http://claphamandpatching. arun.gov.uk/main.cfm?type=PATCHINGPARISHPLAN